guilhemmarchand/trackme/docs/userguide.rst

 In this part of the screen you will define:

-- the ``max lag allowed`` value that conditions the state definition of the entity depending on the circoumstances
+- the ``max lag allowed`` value that conditions the state definition of the entity depending on the circumstances
-- This value is in ``seconds`` and will be taken into account by the trackers to determine the color of the state
+- This value is in ``seconds`` and will be taken into account by the trackers to determine the colour of the state
 - ``Override lagging classes`` allows bypassing any lagging class that would have defined and could be matching the conditions (index, sourcetype) of this entity
 - Starting version 1.2.19, you can choose which ``KPIs`` will be taken into account to determine the state regarding the ``max lag allowed`` and the two main lagging performance indicators